-From 6 April 2019, if you are resident in Wales you will pay the Welsh rates of income tax.
-The codes for Welsh taxpayers will begin with a 'C'.
+If you are resident in Wales you pay the Welsh rates of income tax.
+The codes for Welsh taxpayers begin with a 'C'.

 Dynamic coding

 HMRC use information received from employers, such as notification of a new benefit, to recalculate employee tax codes in real-time.
 Where a potential underpayment is identified, HMRC make an in-year adjustment to the code for the current tax year (so-called 'dynamic coding'), rather than waiting until the following tax year to code out the difference.